ApostolicDA/bank-customer-churn-analysis/README.md

 )
 ```

-Notebook included in the repository:
+Notebook available in:

 ```
-notebooks/data_cleaning.ipynb
+Notebook/data_cleaning.ipynb
 ```

 ---

-# 🗄 SQL Data Modeling & Aggregation
+# 🗄 SQL Data Modeling & Analysis

-SQL was used to perform analytical transformations and generate KPIs used in the dashboard.
+SQL was used to generate analytical tables used in the dashboard.

 Key analyses performed: